GralastairBean/Solar-Kiosk/README.txt

 3. SDO HMI Magnetogram
 White is north
 Black is south
 Magnetograms show "line-of-sight" magnetic fields (that is, those either coming directly towards us or going away from us).
-The darkest areas are regions of "south" magnetic polarity (inward directed, or moving toward the center of the Sun) and the whiter regions "north" (outward directed, moving toward us) polarity.
+White color corresponds to positive and black is negative polarity field.

 ***************************************************